-Economic Research Fellow, Creative and Digital Economy
+Economic Research Fellow, Creative Economy & Data Analytics

 John is a research fellow focusing on the digital and creative economy.
 He is interested in the interface of economics, digital technology and data.